50 Unforgettable Things to Do in Riviera Nayarit

 9. Catch a live play or circus show

 Art, circus, theater… All of this and more can be found in the charming pueblo of San Pancho.
-There is a large group of artists and creatives here and the Bodega de Teatro offers seasonal live plays featuring short plays, circus performances, dramas, and more.
+A large group of artists and creatives call this little town home and the Bodega de Teatro offers seasonal live performances featuring short plays, circus acts, dramas, and more.

 10. Boat to Coral Island in Guayabitos

 Rincon de Guayabitos is a tourist hotspot, especially among Mexican nationals.
-The town is fairly developed with beachfront hotels and condos and a long, wide beach that can get crowded during peak season.
-Nonetheless, the Coral Island just off Guayabito’s shore offers fun day trips and snorkeling adventures on a reef.
+The town is fairly developed, with beachfront hotels, condos, and a long, wide beach that can get crowded during peak season.

 11. Fish with the locals